0xABADCAFE/php8-playground/README.md

 - All times are User time, in seconds, collected by the `time` command.
 - Strict indicates whether the code was excuted with `declare(strict_types=1)` or not.
 - The Increase with JIT is the speedup factor with JIT enabled, i.e. how many times faster the code is with JIT enabled versus disabled.
 - Call Overhead is the slowdown factor for calling the function relative to the inline version, i.e. how many times slower the code is versus the inline operation.
-This has been determined for the JIT mode only.

 | Operation | Strict? | JIT Disabled | JIT Enabled | Increase with JIT | Call Overhead | Call Overhead (JIT) |
 | --------- | ------- | ------------ | ----------- | - | - | - |